sindresorhus/aggregate-error/readme.md

 ### AggregateError(errors)

-Returns an `Error` that is also an [`iteratable`](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Iterators_and_Generators) for the individual errors.
+Returns an `Error` that is also an [`Iterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#Iterables) for the individual errors.

 #### errors

-Type: `Iterable<Error|string|object>`
+Type: `Iterable<Error|Object|string>`

-If a string, a new Error is created with the string as the error message.
+If a string, a new `Error` is created with the string as the error message.<br>
-If a non-Error object, a new Error is created with all properties from the object copied over.
+If a non-Error object, a new `Error` is created with all properties from the object copied over.

 ## License